 Theft of copper cable causes major disruption on NYC subways

-Service was partially restored by late morning, but the MTA said trains would be replaced by shuttle buses again Wednesday night for repair work.
+Some A trains were running there by late morning.
+But the MTA says trains would be replaced by shuttle buses again Wednesday night for repair work.

 The A and C lines carry roughly 775,000 passengers a day.